arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-rgb-light/content.md

 ---
-title: 'Matter RGB Light'
+title: 'Matter RGB Light with the Arduino Nano Matter'
 difficulty: beginner
 compatible-products: [nano-matter]
-description: 'Learn how to build a Matter RGB light.'
+description: 'Learn how to build a Matter RGB light using the Arduino Nano Matter'
 tags:
   - IoT
   - Matter